-10.1 Where there are more applications than places available, the order in which places will be allocated will be as follows allowing for subject availability to accommodate the options detailed by the applicant:
+9.1 Where there are more applications than places available, the order in which places will be allocated will be as follows allowing for subject availability to accommodate the options detailed by the applicant:

-10.1.1 Looked after and previously looked after candidates
+9.1.1 Looked after and previously looked after candidates

-A 'Looked after child' is a child who is (a) in the care of the Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions, in England.
-A 'previously looked after child' is a child who was looked after in England, but ceased to be so because they were adopted, or became subject to child arrangements or special guardianship order, as well as a child who appears to the Admission Committee (in behalf of the Trust) to have been in state care outside of England (i.e. in the care of or accommodated by a public authority, religious organisation or any other provider whose sole/main purpose is to benefit the society), but ceased to be so as a result of being adopted.
+A 'looked after candidate' is one who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions, in England.
+A 'previously looked after candidate' is one who was looked after in England, but ceased to be so because they were adopted, or became subject to a child arrangements or special guardianship order, as well as a candidate who appears to the Admission Committee to have been in state care outside of England (i.e. in the care of or accommodated by a public authority, religious organisation or any other provider whose sole/main purpose is to benefit society), but ceased to be so as a result of being adopted.

-Applications in this category must be accompanied by supporting evidence, such as a signed letter from the child's social worker or former social worker confirming their current or previous status, and adoption or special guardianship order, and/or satisfactory documentary evidence of having been in state care outside of England (as defined above), to be received by the application deadline in the normal admission round.
+Applications in this category may need to be supported by documentary evidence confirming the candidate's status, such as a signed letter from the candidate's current or former social worker confirming their status, and/or an adoption, child arrangements or special guardianship order.
+In the case of candidates adopted from state care outside England (as defined above), evidence of having been in state care outside England and of being adopted may be required, ideally accompanying the application.
+When assessing the evidence provided, the DfE's current guidance will be followed.